-An online course will be accepted for credit only when a schedule conflict or unavailability prevents a student from taking the course.
-Credits must be approved by their school counselor or administration prior to taking the course.
-The opportunity to take online line or blended courses through Boone Grove High School is a privilege.
+The opportunity to take online or blended courses through Boone Grove High School is a privilege.
 Any issue with academic performance or behavior may result in the loss of opportunity to participate in such courses.
 This includes being transferred to a non-blended course during the semester.
 Students must follow all procedures for signing in and out under school rules and also be in only permitted areas during the blended or flexible time.
-Blended courses may be altered at any time under teacher or administrator discretion.
-Under the proper circumstances, students may take online courses when they are not available at Boone Grove High School.
+Blended courses may be altered at any time under teacher or administrator discretion.Students are required to attend school in person for any assessments deemed essential by the administration.
+If a student falls off pace for graduation (earning 5 credits per semester in aggregate), the online option will not be available to them.
+In addition, any behavior or attendance issue will eliminate the privilege of online or blended learning.
+Under the proper circumstances, students may take online courses at Boone Grove High School.

 The purpose of permitting flexibility is to allow students who are capable of succeeding in high school level courses to do so and to earn high school credit.
-It is not intended to diminish the amount or quality of work that will be completed in Grades 9th through 12th.
+It is not intended to diminish the amount or quality of work that will be completed in Grades 9 through 12.

-Blended Classes:
+Blended/Online Classes Requirements

 BGHS offers several blended courses that include both traditional face-to-face instruction and web-based learning.
 Students need the following requirements to blend courses.
-If a student does not meet the following requirements they need to be in their class every day for a traditional classroom experience.
+If a student does not meet the following requirements they need to be in their class everyday for a traditional classroom experience.